chartjunk/NLog.LoggingContext/README.md

     <td>Buzz</td>
   </tr>
 </table>

-Being unique, one is able to find out what happened in each block *during a single execution* by searching log entries by `ScopeId`.
+Being unique for each scope, one is able to find out what happened in each block *during a single execution* by searching log entries by `ScopeId`.

 </br>

 ## For each scope instance, IDs are unique: